-One benefit to utilizing hemp is that it is easily recyclable.
-It’s recyclable life cycle is a lot longer than that of say pine trees.
-It also contains a lot of protein and nutrients that strengthens the soil.
-Another benefit to the growth of industrial hemp is that it doesn’t require any chemicals or pesticides that would be detrimental to the environment.
+One benefit of utilizing hemp is that it is easily recyclable and its recyclable life cycle is a lot longer than that of traditional woods such as pine trees, it also contains a lot of biomass and nutrients that strengthen the viability of the soil.

-• Hemp fiber is stronger than wood, which means that we can use less of it than wood in order to build what we need.
-This allows us to conserve materials, which better benefits the environment.
+• Hemp fiber is stronger than wood, which means that we can use less of it in order to build what we need.
+This allows us to conserve resources, land, and materials, which in many ways better benefits the environment.